Whether it was football or wrestling, the spotlight has always shined brightly on Tully Blanchard.

 It’s commonly believed that Tully Blanchard was born in San Antonio, Texas, but he was actually born in Calgary, Alberta, Canada, on January 22nd, 1954.
 His father, Joe, made his pro wrestling debut there just a few months earlier and was still wrestling in Canada at the time.

-The Blanchard family lived in many areas around the United States while Joe wrestled for multiple territories before eventually settling down in San Antonio in the mid-1960s, where he eventually bought a local promotion to run his own shows.
+The Blanchard family lived in many areas around the United States.
+At the same time, Joe wrestled for multiple territories before eventually settling down in San Antonio in the mid-1960s, where he eventually bought a local promotion to run his own shows.
 This was when Tully was first exposed to the wrestling industry at ten years old by going to the mall and putting fliers on cars to promote his dad’s shows and selling concessions at the events.

 "When I got older, during the summer, the arena that my dad’s promotion owned, the government took that land, so we ended up going to Municipal Auditorium in San Antonio," Blanchard said.
 "We had to put the ring up and take it down every week, and that was also one of my jobs; two stories up from the basement, and you had to carry every piece.
 I also refereed during the summer for three years.
 There’s not much that I missed in the wrestling business."